HOW TO PLAY

 If fields are destroyed in such a way that there is no longer a direct path between the home fields of both players, the person who destroyed the field moves all fields outside of their opponent’s home row one field closer to their opponent’s home row, if there's an empty field space in front of them.
 Repeat this until there is a path between the two home fields.

-If an event is listed as a reaction event, it may be played in your opponent’s turn.
-When your opponent performs an action (Playing a card, moving a unit, or attacking) or moves to a different phase in their turn, you may play your card in response.
-If you do, the card you play takes place immediately prior to your opponent’s announced action.
+If a card has react in it's effect area, it may be played in your opponent’s turn.
+When your opponent performs an action (Playing a card, moving a unit, targeting an attack, attacking an opponent, or capturing a field) you may play your card in response.
+If you do, the react card you play takes place immediately prior to your opponent’s announced action.